microsoft/GlobalMLBuildingFootprints/README.md

 ## FAQ
 ### What does the data include?
-88,653,552 building footprint polygon geometries located in Malaysia, Indonesia, and the Philippines in line-delimited GeoJSON format.
-You may download the data in GeoJSON format here:
+776,900,013 building footprint polygon geometries located around the world in line-delimited GeoJSON format.

 | Location | Count | Link | Size (Compressed) |
 | :---: | :---: | :---: |:---: |